reindert-vetter/api-version-control/README.md

-# API version control
+# API Version Control
 A Laravel package to manage versions of endpoints in an elegant way

 ## Two ways to manage the versions of your endpoints
 Option 1: **Version Statement**

 You probably use if statements to determine whether the code should be executed from a particular version (for example `if (RequestVersion::isAtLeast('2.0')) {`).
 But what do you do if you want to run this code for 2 endpoints, one from version 2.0 and the other from version 3.0?
-This package offers a clean solution for this: [Version statement](#version-statement).
+This package offers a clean solution for this: [Version Statement](#version-statement).

 Option 2: **Version Middleware**

  Legacy code can get in the way quickly.
 Do you therefore create multiple controllers to separate the old code from the new code?
 How do you do this if there are 10 versions at a given time?
 By then, will you also have 10 validation schemes and response classes for each endpoint?
-This package also offers a SOLID solution that goes even further than *Version statement*: [Version middleware](#version-middleware).
+This package also offers a SOLID solution that goes even further than *Version Statement*: [Version Middleware](#version-middleware).
-> You can use *Version middleware* and *Version statement* together in one project
+> You can use *Version Middleware* and *Version Statement* together in one project

 ## Benefits